xaviervalarino/portfolio/src/about.md

 *
 </div>

-I'm a freelance product designer, sometimes illustrator.
+I moonlight as an illustrator.
 In a parallel life I'm a woodworker.
 Feel free to reach out at <a href="mailto:xavier@valarino.com">xavier@valarino.com</a>.

 <a href="https://www.linkedin.com/in/xaviervalarino/">
 	 <span class="border-bottom:white"